 - 1 head green or red cabbage, chopped roughly

-- 1 teaspoon each dried oregano and dried thyme
+- 1 teaspoon dried oregano or dried thyme

 - salt and pepper, to taste

-- Combine the cabbage, herbs, broth, and salt and pepper to the bowl of an 8- or 10-quart electric pressure cooker.
+- Combine the cabbage, dried herbs, and broth to the bowl of an 6-quart electric pressure cooker.

 - Serve hot and refrigerate or freeze any leftovers.